skybert/skybert-net/src/craftsmanship/unicode.md

 ### File encoding

-The encoding of the actual Java source files only affect the characters which you write in the `.java` file.
+The encoding of the actual Java source files only affect the characters which you write in the `.java` file itself.
 The file encoding does not affect in any way the data that flows through the Java program you write.

-Encoding the `.java` file only ensures that you can use any character you'd like when writing author string and JavaDoc comments.

 ### Maven